jump-dev/JuMP.jl/CONTRIBUTING.md

 ## Improve the documentation

-Chances are, if you asked (or answered) a question on Discourse, then it is usually a sign that the documentation could be improved.
+Chances are, if you asked (or answered) a question on Discourse, then it is usually a sign that the [documentation](http://www.juliaopt.org/JuMP.jl/latest/) could be improved.
 Moreover, since it is your question, you are probably the best-placed person to improve it!

+The docs are written in Markdown and are built using [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
+You can find the source of all the docs [here](https://github.com/JuliaOpt/JuMP.jl/tree/master/docs).

 If your change is small (like fixing typos, or one or two sentence corrections), the easiest way to do this is via Github's online editor.
 (Github has